ahhatem/devops-exercises/api/README.md

 ###  NOTE this app uses two env variables:

 - PORT: the listening PORT
-- DB: the postgresql url to connect
+- DB: the postgresql url to connect in the form of: postgres://username:password@dbhostname:dbport/database

 These two variables need to be set with docker-compose (API_PORT, API_DB).